-Following is a compilation of the most trusted USA online sportsbooks that are legally licensed to provide their services to bettors in the United States.
-Each of these site has been carefully evaluated by trained experts, and has been verified to be operating legally within the industry, in possession of legitimate licensing, compliance certifications and regulated by a respected governing body.
-They each are also high quality operations that deliver the optimal sports betting experience.
+The following is a compilation of the most trusted USA online sportsbooks that are legally licensed to provide their services to bettors in the United States.
+Each of these sites has been carefully evaluated by trained experts and has been verified to be operating legally within the industry.

-Legal FAQ's Related To Sports Betting In The US
+FAQs Related To Betting On Sports Legally In The United States

-Is Online Sports Betting Legal In The United States?
+Is Online Sports Betting Legal In The United States As Of 2024?

 So to summarize, as long as you are betting with a sportsbook that is licensed offshore outside of the US borders, then betting on sports is 100% legal.
-And all of the sites we recommend are in fact licensed and regulated abroad, so you can feel confident that you are staying withing the legal lines of sports wagering in America.
-There aren't any US based online sportsbooks anyways with the exception of the State regulated sites located in Nevada, and they only accept players located in NV.
+And all of the sites we recommend are, in fact, licensed and regulated abroad, so you can feel confident that you are staying within the legal lines of sports wagering in America.

-Laws That Impact Sports Betting In The United States
+Laws That Impact Sports Betting In The U.S.

 Unlawful Internet Gaming Enforcement Act or UIGEA